ThomKhas/save-your-world/README.md

 # Bienvenido a Save Your World👋

-*for the use of this, you must correctly configure the repository to which you are pointing, since in this case it is pointing to a private one, where I am a collaborator.*
+*for the use of this script, you must configure correctly the repository to which you are pointing, this is in aws.py, then use ctrl+f and look for "link" and you will see the two places where you must make this change, since in this case it is pointing to a private one, where I am a collaborator.*

 Create a Virtual Environment (optional but recommended): python -m venv venv